dgraves4/steam-indie-success/README.md

 - **Data Source**: The dataset consists of indie games from the Steam platform, collected using the Steam Web API.
 This provides game-specific information, including release dates, developers, genres, and community reception metrics.
 - **Feature Engineering**:
   - The "Release Date" column was converted to a `DateTime` data type for easier manipulation during analysis.
-  - The "Recommendations" feature underwent a logarithmic transformation to address skewness and reduce the influence of outliers.
+  - The "Recommendations" feature underwent a logarithmic transformation to address skewness and reduce the influence of outliers in the form of uncharacteristically high priced games.
   - A new feature, "Years Since Release," was engineered to provide temporal context, aiding in the analysis of how game release longevity impacts success.
 - **Data Formats**: The data was saved in two formats:
   - `steam_indie_games_all.csv` (full dataset with multiple cleaning versions,V1, V2, and V3)